 After the first year, each student's education will be conducted under the policies of the participating department of the Thesis Advisor.
 Requirements include:

 - Admission to PhD degree candidacy after successfully completing the 1st year curriculum and capstone exam and passing the departmental preliminary examination/advancement to candidacy

 - Admits the student to the PhD Program of Study

 - MB: Biochemistry, Biological Sciences, Human Genetics, Microbiology and Immunology Division, Neurobiology and Anatomy, Nutrition and Integrative Physiology, or Oncological Sciences

-- BC: Biochemistry, Biology, Chemistry, Medicinal Chemistry, Oncological Sciences, Pharmaceutics/Pharmaceutical Chemistry, or Pharmacology and Toxicology
+- BC: Biochemistry, Biological Sciences, Chemistry, Medicinal Chemistry, Oncological Sciences, Pharmaceutics and Pharmaceutical Chemistry, or Pharmacology and Toxicology

 - Advanced classes, often discussion courses centered around primary literature and focused on topics relevant to the thesis